 When levels aren't optimal in my annual blood work and functional nutrition testing, I go straight to work in rebalancing.
 This is the ultimate prevention approach and it matters.

 What's super cool about supplementing with foods that have therapeutic properties is they don't just have one awesome quality to them, but a whole collection of healthful benefits.

 Benefits of Flaxseeds

-- High in omega 3 essential fats: vital for healthy nervous system, skin, joint mobility and keeping inflammation at bay.
+- High in omega-3 essential fats: Vital for a healthy nervous system, skin, joint mobility and keeping inflammation at bay.

 - Rich in fiber: Keeps the digestive system moving along and eliminating efficiently.